cross-sniper/betterTEXT/README.md

 ### Parameters:

 - text (str): The text to color.
-- color (str, optional): The color to use for the text.
+- color (array, optional): The color to use for the text.
 Must be one of the supported colors by the termcolor package (e.g., 'red', 'green', 'yellow', 'blue', etc.).
 Default is None.
 ### Returns:
 - A string with each character in a different color.